Connect with us

 Céline Gounder: Gyan has spent years studying India’s family planning campaign and the various tactics the government used to sterilize millions of people.

-The government would pay people to get sterilized, and after natural disasters, like a drought, when many were desperate, any amount of money could be a powerful motivator. might fewer than 100 rupees as compensation — which translates to only a few days' wages, according to a 1986 article published in the journal “Studies in Family Planning.”
+The government would pay people to get sterilized, and after natural disasters, like a drought, when many were desperate, any amount of money could be a powerful motivator.
+Patients might receive fewer than 100 rupees as compensation — which translates to only a few days’ wages, according to a 1986 article published in the journal “Studies in Family Planning.”

 Gyan Prakash: It was a very small amount, but it mattered; it mattered to the poor.
 It was coercive, because it was between going hungry and, and not going hungry.